-Robyn is an avid volunteer and active lay leader for numerous charitable organizations including the Executive Board for the Council of Young Jewish Presidents, The Jewish Children’s Museum in Brooklyn, and Bottomless Closet, which provides disadvantaged women with the skills needed to attain economic self-sufficiency including training and business attire for interviews.
+Robyn is an avid volunteer and active lay leader for numerous charitable organizations including the Executive Board for the Council of Young Jewish Presidents and the chair of the fundraising task force for Bottomless Closet, an organization that promotes economic self-sufficiency for disadvantaged New York City women.

 In 2011, The Jewish Week included Robyn in its annual “36 Under 36” list which honors professional and lay leaders who are reshaping Jewish life around the world.
-Robyn received a BA in Economics and Political Science from Union College in Schenectady, New York and currently pursuing an M.B.A. in Finance and Entrepreneurship at the Touro College Graduate School of Business in New York City.
+Robyn received a BA in Economics and Political Science from Union College in Schenectady, NY and is currently pursuing an M.B.A. in Finance and Entrepreneurship at the Touro College Graduate School of Business in New York City.

 Russell F. Robinson